cadence-day/docs/docs/faq/encryption.md

 **No**, Cadence is not currently HIPAA-compliant and should not be used to store protected health information (PHI).

 While we use strong encryption, HIPAA compliance requires additional:

 - Business Associate Agreements (BAAs)
 - Specific audit logging
 - Physical safeguards
 - Employee training certifications

-If you need HIPAA compliance, please contact us at: enterprise@cadence.day
+If you need HIPAA compliance, please contact us at: [admin@cadence.day](mailto:admin@cadence.day) to discuss potential enterprise solutions.

 ## What encryption libraries does Cadence use?